l0sth/Twitch-IRC/README.md

 Twitch is a trademark or registered trademark of Twitch Interactive, Inc. in the U.S. and/or other countries.
 "Twitch-IRC" is not operated by, sponsored by, or affiliated with Twitch Interactive, Inc. in any way.

 ## Usage
 Please, check [generator-twitch-irc](https://github.com/Schmoopiie/generator-twitch-irc/) instead.
 This repository is being downloaded by the generator.
-Send any issues regarding this library [here](https://github.com/Schmoopiie/generator-twitch-irc/issues).
+[Click here to report an issue](https://github.com/Schmoopiie/generator-twitch-irc/issues).

 ## License